auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/neurogenesis.md

 Things against neurogenesis:
 - Vitamin E, B, A deficiency
-- Ethanol (alcohol - red wine counter balanced with reservatol)
+- Ethanol (alcohol - red wine counter balanced with resveratrol)
 - High sugar
 - High saturated fat
 - Soft diet (So Japanese groups are fascinated with food textures, and they have shown that soft diets impair neurogenesis, as opposed to food that requires mastication -- chewing -- or crunchy food.)